pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Substantivos, Artigos, Pronomes, Preposições.md

 created by the
 students of local schools and the Police Department.

-Item.
 16. In line 5, the expressions "upstanding" and "law-abiding" are used to describe the kind of citizens the Police Department wants young people to become.

-Item.
 17. It can be concluded from the text that working to raise young people's self-esteem and values is a way to stop these people from becoming criminais.